Toolkit Sketching Techniques For Beginners

 I have water brush pens that I fill with ink, one which I’m fond of using lately is filled with the Japanese Sumi ink.

 Paper For Sketching Techniques

 Your choice of paper will also affect the end result of your work.
-Thankfully you can easily buy sketch pads and sketchbooks that are specifically designed for drawing nowadays just about anywhere.
+Thankfully you can easily buy sketch pads and mixed media sketchbooks that are specifically designed for drawing nowadays just about anywhere.
 They will just vary in size, the amount of smoothness or toothiness, tone (some are creamier than white, and there are also grey and sepia colored ones), their thickness, and whether they are acid-free or not.